Is It Just a Case of the Sniffles, or Can Dogs Get Colds?

 What to Do If Your Dog Has a Cold

 If you think that your dog might have a cold, schedule an appointment with your veterinarian.
 The vet will perform a physical exam and may suggest diagnostic testing to find the cause of your dog's symptoms and narrow down the best possible treatment.

 While minor colds usually resolve by themselves, a more serious infection may require antibiotics, cough suppressants, and fluids.
 Remember that sick dogs may be contagious to other dogs.
 Keep your dog from interacting with other dogs to prevent the disease from spreading.

-Can Dogs Catch a Cold From Humans?
+Can Dogs Catch a Cold from Humans?

-When it comes to cold viruses, the answer is almost always no. Cold viruses that affect humans are largely species-specific, so they rarely affect dogs or other pets.
+It's known that dogs can catch colds, but can dogs get colds from humans?
+The answer is almost always no. Cold viruses that affect humans are largely species-specific, so they rarely affect dogs or other pets.
 However, some reports have shown that humans and dogs can share infection with certain types of influenza viruses.
 Always wash your hands frequently when you or your dog is sick.

-Can I Get Sick From My Dog?
+Can I Get Sick from My Dog?